 The council also banned the entry of foreign travelers to Iraq, except for Iraqi citizens, who must be quarantined for 14 days until they undergo PCR tests to prove that they are not infected with the virus.

 Ground border crossings are temporarily closed until further notice.

 You must show proof of a negative RT-PCR test result taken within 72 hours of commencement of original travel.

 All passengers are required to install and register on the Pass Track app.
 Arriving passengers who do not have the Pass Track app will need to fill out a health declaration form before landing.

 South Korea remains well-served by commercial aviation.
-Social distancing requirements have been reduced to level one, the lowest of the three levels.
-Facemasks are compulsory in public places and on public transport.
-Failure to wear a mask can result in a fine of up to 100,000 Korean Won.
+Social distancing requirements have been reduced to level one, the lowest of the three levels.You can find information on any local variations on provincial websites as follows: